dlindem/zotero-wikibase/README.md

 # zotero-wikibase
- an app for migrating bibliographical data
+ **A python app for migrating bibliographical data**

 This tool exports records in a Zotero group library to a custom Wikibase, prepares datasets to be sent to OpenRefine, and feeds OpenRefine reconciliaton results back to the Wikibase.
+Wikidata is envolved in the entity reconciliation.

-By default, it represents the following using 'item statements' (object properties), so that further steps for LOD-ification are not needed:
+The following are represented by default using 'item statements' (object properties), so that further steps for LOD-ification are not needed:
 * Bibliographical item type
 * Publication language